Canon 5D Mark IV vs SL2

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the SL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the SL2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SL2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon SL2 Manual.
+Further information on the features and operation of the 5D Mark IV and SL2 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon SL2 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark IV and the Canon SL2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 5D Mark IV:

 - More detail: Offers more megapixels (30.1 vs 24MP) with a 12% higher linear resolution.

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.